-Learned professionals are those with extensive knowledge in a field of science or a subject defined by specialized study.
+- Learned professionals are those with extensive knowledge in a field of science or a subject defined by a specialized study.

 These kinds of employees typically hold leadership roles.
 Their primary duty entails management, having at least one or two employees working under them.